sohafawzy/FootballAppTask/README.md

 * Retrofit
 * Unit Testing using Junit, MockWebServer and Robolectric.

+## Note
-##Note: Unit testing applied on data layer only.
+Unit testing applied on data layer only.

 ## Installation
 First you should get your own [Api-key](https://www.football-data.org/client/register)